 Vaccine Trials for Children

-Why Vaccines for Children Take Longer
+Why Vaccines for Children Took Longer

 Children weren’t a part of the original clinical trials because they’re generally not as vulnerable as adults.
-The majority of the deaths during the pandemic -- 92% -- have been people age 55 and older.
+The majority of the deaths during the pandemic -- 92% -- have been people aged 55 and older.

 This doesn’t mean that children are immune to COVID-19.
 They simply have a lower chance of serious complications from the virus.

-Another reason trials focused on adults first was speed.
+Another reason that trials focused on adults first was speed.
 There are more levels of protection when children are involved in clinical trials.
 So it made sense to study an adult vaccine first to move quickly.

 Here’s what you can do in the meantime to keep your child safe, especially if they’re in a high-risk group: